lonelycode/tyk-io-site-content/dashboard-v0-9/portal/getting-started.md

     weight = -440
 +++

-Getting started with the portal requires only one thing: a working subdomain
+Getting started with the portal requires only one thing: a working sub-domain

-The default Tyk portal tempaltes expect to be access from a URL that looks like this: `somedomain.com/portal`, this is because the root URL is reserved for the dashboard login. this isn't ideal, and may be something we change in a later version.
+The default Tyk portal templates expect to be access from a URL that looks like this: `somedomain.com/portal`, this is because the root URL is reserved for the dashboard login. this isn't ideal, and may be something we change in a later version.

-However, given this requirement, we have included a sample portal nginx configuration with the host manager which shows which directories need to be exposed and how URL reqrites should be enforced, here is the site configuration te plate:
+However, given this requirement, we have included a sample portal nginx configuration with the host manager which shows which directories need to be exposed and how URL rewrites should be enforced, here is the site configuration te plate:

 	server {
         server_name yoursub.domain.com;